evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Part3-Intro.md

 Take your time!

 If you followed the previous parts of this tutorial you will have some notions about Python and where to find and make use of things in Evennia.
-We also have a good idea of the type of game we want.
+We also have a good idea of the type of game we will create.

-Even if this is not the game-style you are interested in, following along will give you a lot of experience with using Evennia.
-This be _really_ helpful for doing your own thing later.
+Even if this is not the game-style you are interested in, following along will give you a lot of experience using Evennia and be really helpful for doing your own thing later!

 Fully coded examples of all code we make in this part can be found in the [evennia/contrib/tutorials/evadventure](evennia.contrib.tutorials.evadventure) package.